HEWERS89/BB_Gym/README.md

- # Burley Beefs Gym
+# Beefs & Babe Gym

  ## About BB Gym

-Burley Beefs Gym (BB Gym) website is for users to locate and get a 'feel' for the gym.
+Beefs & Babe Gym (BB Gym) website is for users to locate and get a 'feel' for the gym.
 New and frequent visiotrs can find information and contact / location details of the gym with ease.
 The site will show the space, some equipment and give a friendly atmosphere with emphasis on 'serious training'.